baturinsky/xpedia/README.md

 You will need to generate xpedia.html as above and copy it to /public/xpedia.html Also, to have pictures, copy /user directory from the game to /public/user

+## Building reference:

+Install node.js from https://nodejs.org/en/

+Copy contents of xpedia.zip to the root directory of the game.

+Run `node xpedia.js` to construct and (depending on settings) open xpedia.

+Xpedia build settings are configured in xpedia/config.json.
+Alternatively, you can run `node xpedia.js` with argument which is path to config.

+Parameters are as follows:

+* packed:true/false - if true, xpedia is compressed, drastically reducing file size
+* json:true/false - if true, xpedia is saved as json instead of yaml, accelerating startup time
+* mod_name: mod folder in user/mods
+* backup_language - fallback language to use when string not found in primary language
+* run - open xpedia(s) after compiling
+* languages - one or more language configs
+    * language - language name inside yaml
+    * mod_language - language file name (without yml) in mod, if it differs from previous one
+    * save_as - output html file
+    * name - language name in language switch dropdown list
+    * extra_language_yaml - list of additional language files (complete relative path)
+    * extra_texts - similar to previous one, but with each language string being a separate file.
+      Format is has {name : file_path}

+Each settings of "language" can be used outside of it, and will be applied to all language.
+If it's extra_language_yaml or exta_texts, it is added to individial language settings.